ysmood/yaku/readme.md

     It is used to enable the long stack trace.
     Once it is enabled, it can't be reverted.
     While it is very helpful in development and testing environments, it is not recommended to use it in production.
-It will slow down your application and waste your memory.
+It will slow down application and eat up memory.
     It will add an extra property `longStack` to the Error object.

     - **<u>example</u>**: